 6. Slow Accounts Receivable Follow-Up

-It’s no secret that the larger the number of days in AR, the higher the risk of payments going unpaid.
+It’s no secret that the larger the number of AR days, the higher the risk of payments going unpaid.
 Therefore, the more time you take on accounts receivable, the greater the revenue cycle gets hit.
 As a result, accelerate your AR follow-up for better and faster revenue cycle management.

 Here are some solutions to these common mistakes